pianity/pianity-smartcontracts-next/README.md

 yarn build
 ```

+This will compile the contracts to WASM and also generate their bindings (see next section).
+The
-The resulting WASM binaries with their glue codes are located `<contract>/implementation/pkg`.
+resulting WASM binaries with their glue codes are located `<contract>/implementation/pkg`.

 ### Generate Typescript Bindings